 Whilst we have attracted some funding, it is not nearly enough to create and tour a show of this calibre, with all of its production requirements and pay our artists a living wage.
 As is the case with independent theatre, we are creating the work on a tight budget.
 Donations, big or small, will be used to put this show on the road, including artist fees, set, costumes, props, production materials plus additional hire of items and transportation.

-Bringing this theatrical work to life is writer Rebecca Meston, director Sasha Zahra, dramaturg Saffron Benner, performers Ashton Malcolm, Lizzy Falkland and Christopher Pitman, choreographers Larissa McGowan and Erin Fowler, sound designer Ian Moorhead and set and lighting designers Meg Wilson and Christopher Petridis.
+Bringing this theatrical work to life is writer Rebecca Meston, director Sasha Zahra, dramaturg Saffron Benner, performers Ashton Malcolm, Lizzy Falkland and Christopher Pitman, choreographer Larissa McGowan, sound designer Ian Moorhead, and set and lighting designers Meg Wilson and Christopher Petridis.

 ‘Drive’ asks us to consider not only the brilliant women amongst us, but also the ordinary woman, the everyday worker, the dutiful friend, the woman raising children – doing it all – and possibly snapping under the pressure.